SludgeVohaul/audiotools/README_flac2m4a.md

   in source files) if either their width or height exceed the defined (in the script) max. number of pixels.
 * Searches for FLAC files in the `in` directory below the current directory.
-* Creates M4A files in the `out` directory below the current directory.
+* Creates M4A files in the `/some/path/out` directory.

 ### Known issues
 The example for the -m parameter described in the script is probably obsolete,